elixir-lang/elixir/README.md

     % Strings are UTF-8
     "Arrow ⇧ up".length  % => 10

 This difference is important because strings are the only object that needs conversion between Elixir and Erlang.
-Erlang methods that expect Strings, actually expect a binary or a list of characters, so you need to convert any Elixir string before passing them to Erlang.
+Erlang methods that expect Strings actually expect a binary or a list of characters, so you need to convert any Elixir string before passing them to Erlang.

-On the other hand, if you receive a String from an Erlang method, you are actually receiving a binary or a list of characters, so you may want to typecast to Elixir's string.
+On the other hand, if you receive a String from an Erlang method you are actually receiving a binary or a list of characters, so you may want to typecast to Elixir's string.
 Summing up, here are the conversions you need to know:

     % Converting a string_from_erlang to Elixir's String String.new string_from_erlang